Category: Buddhist statues

 Read more

 Sanjusangendo is a temple of the Tendai sect located in Higashiyama-ku, Kyoto.
 Its official name is Rengeoin Hondo (蓮華王院本堂).
 It is not an independent temple, but the nearby Myohoin Temple administer it.
-Taira no Kiyomori built this long hall in 1164.
-It was later destroyed by fire, but was restored in 1266.
-The name Sanjusangendo…
+Taira no Kiyomori built this long hall in 1164 under the order of Goshirakawa Joko (ex-emperor).
+It was later destroyed by fire.
+But…

 Read more